dolmagrg123/microblog_VPC_deployment/README.md

 7. SSH into the "Jenkins" server and run `ssh-keygen`.
 Copy the public key that was created and append it into the "authorized_keys" file in the Web Server.

 IMPORTANT: Test the connection by SSH'ing into the 'Web_Server' from the 'Jenkins' server.
 This will also add the web server instance to the "list of known hosts"

+#### This did not work as the two servers were in different VPCs.
+To resolve this issue we created VPC peering between our two VPC and then we were able to SSH into our webserver through our Jenkins Server

 Question: What does it mean to be a known host?